RabronixCode/Machine-Learning-Portfolio/Linear_Regression/Medical_Cost_Prediction/README.md

 - **Incorporate More Features** – Include external datasets or synthetic features (e.g., lifestyle habits) to improve predictions.
 - **Outlier Handling** – Use **advanced anomaly detection techniques** rather than simple IQR-based removal.
 - **Cross-Validation** – Implement **K-Fold Cross-Validation** to ensure model performance is robust across different data splits.

----

-This project successfully demonstrated the **application of regression models** for **medical cost prediction** and highlighted the importance of **data preprocessing, feature engineering, and model evaluation**.
-While the models performed well, **future improvements** can make the predictions even more accurate and meaningful.